Troubleshooting Guide

 Solution:

-Set the GPU Decoder to CPU.
+Set the GPU to CPU.
 This will shift some GPU usage to the CPU, but should work nontheless and circumvent the problem.
-We recommend installing a dedicated NVidia GPU.
+We recommend installing a dedicated NVIDIA GPU.

 Example: